Kyle Bradish: Baltimore Orioles

 Bradish began the 2023 season as the Orioles number four pitcher in the rotation.
 He was pulled after only 1 2/3 innings in his first start of the season after taking a line drive off his foot.
 He would return to the Orioles rotation 16 days later, after a stint on the 15-Day IL with a right foot contusion.
 He pitched six scoreless innings against the Washington Nationals, striking out six batters and earning his first win of the season.
 Bradish finished the regular season with a 12–7 record in 30 starts, pitching 168 2/3 innings with 168 strikeouts.
 His 2.83 ERA was the fourth-best in the Majors and his 1.04 WHIP was third-best in the league.
 He ended the season as the ace of the Orioles starting rotation, having been assigned a Game 1 playoff start against the Texas Rangers.

 On February 15, 2024, general manager Mike Elias announced that Bradish was diagnosed with a sprain in the ulnar collateral ligament of his right elbow and would begin the season on the injured list.
 He was activated on May 2.
+He pitched seven no-hit innings in a 4-1 away win over the Chicago White Sox on 26 May.
 In 8 starts for the Orioles, Bradish compiled a 2.75 ERA with 53 strikeouts across 39 1/3 innings pitched.
 On June 19, it was announced that Bradish had undergone Tommy John surgery, ending his season.

 On August 26, 2025, Bradish was activated from the injured list to make his season debut and return from surgery.
-He earned his first win in fifteen months in a 4-1 away victory over the Chicago White Sox on 15 September, his fourth start since returning from the injured list.
+He earned his first win in 15 months in a 4-1 away victory over the Chicago White Sox on September 15, his fourth start since returning from the injured list.

+Bradish became the highest-paid pitcher in Orioles history at the time when he and the team agreed to a five-year, $90 million contract extension on July 18, 2026.

+On September 13, Bradish was placed on 15-day injury list for lower abdominal discomfort, the day after a start against the Toronto Blue Jays.
+He was diagnosed with a sports hernia a few days later.